107 Specific Health Benefits of Cayenne Pepper: How It Can Help You

 Cedars-Sinai Medical Center and the University of California Los Angeles School of Medicine."

-• Capsicum supports the natural beat (rhythm) of the viscera and interior actions of the glandular, circulatory,
+• Cayenne supports the natural beat (rhythm) of the viscera and interior actions of the glandular,

-lymphatic, and digestive systems.
-It has been used with great success as a cure for spotted fever (?); the most
+circulatory, lymphatic, and digestive systems.
+It has been used with great success as an aid for spotted fever

 • This is a medicine of great value in the practice, and may be safely used in all cases of disease, to raise

 and retain the internal vital heat of the system, cause a free perspiration, and keep the determining powers to the